 - Think about what dates and times you will have available to work and whether you are looking to receive academic credit (and if you anticipate the research leading to an honors thesis), a research funding award, a Federal Work-Study (FWS) position, or a volunteer position.

-- During the meeting, keep in mind that the interview is a two-way street: you want to learn more about your potential mentor as much as s/he wants to learn more about you.
+- Keep in mind that the interview is a two-way street: you want to learn more about your potential mentor as much as s/he wants to learn more about you.

 - Don’t be afraid to ask questions about exactly what kind of work you would be doing and with whom (faculty member, graduate student, etc.).
 You want to be working with someone who is enthusiastic about having you there.

 - If you are nervous about talking to a professor (and even if you aren't) here are some important things to keep in mind:

 - Every professor has researched a topic that s/he is passionate about and really likes to talk about.

 - The following questions are just a jumping off point, but they can help if you are feeling tongue tied:

 - How did you develop your research interests and the questions you work to answer?